dxganta/onchain-identity-solution/README.md

 ### If I was a staker in the Sovryn Protocol, then what would convince me to make someone a delegator?
 1. First I would want to know what are the SIPs that he voted for in the past.
 I would want to know what were his votes were for each SIP.
 This would give me an idea if his vision agrees with mine.
 2. Next I would want to know if she has created any SIPs herself in the past.
 This would give me further information about her knowledge and vision of the Sovryn Protocol.
-3. Third, and most important I want to know how much this person knows about the Sovryn Protocol.
+3. Third, and most important I want to know how much this person knows about the Sovryn Protocol & Blockchain technology in general.
 I want to be sure specifically that this person knows more than me about the Sovryn Protocol.
-He might be a PHD in Quantum Mechanics, but if he doesn't know anything about Sovryn and its vision then I am not going to make him a delegate my precious voting power to him.
+He might be a PHD in Quantum Mechanics, but if he doesn't know anything about Sovryn and its vision then I am not going delegate my precious voting power to him.

 ## Solutions
 ### For #1 & #2